-Dr. Zoran Milosevic is a Principal Consultant and an oil refinery specialist at KBC Process Technology, where he is responsible for development of KBC technology and services in the refinery energy conservation area.
+Dr. Zoran Milosevic was a Principal Consultant and an oil refinery specialist at KBC Process Technology, where he was responsible for development of KBC technology and services in the refinery energy conservation area.
 Zoran has 35 years of experience in refinery operation, process design and consulting.
 He is a Chemical Engineer from Lehigh University, Pennsylvania (US) and a Fellow of the Institution of Chemical Engineers.
 He is also a Teaching Fellow of the Royal Academy of Engineering, and a Visiting Professor at the University of Surrey.
 His main professional expertise is the optimisation of process plant operation with emphasis on profitability improvement and energy saving in oil refineries.
 In his 22 years with KBC, he has conducted over 60 such margin improvement studies and energy conservation programs worldwide.
 He has taught at various institutions and has presented numerous training courses on energy efficiency, Pinch Technology, energy efficient process design, and global energy

 Dr. Michael Heisel

 Michael delivers the ERS Sulphur Recovery Course